Natal multimammate mouse

 The Natal multimammate mouse (Mastomys natalensis) is a species of rodent in the family Muridae.
-It is also known as the Natal multimammate rat, the common African rat, or the African soft-furred mouse.
+It is also known as the Natal multimammate rat, the common African rat, African soft fur rat or the African soft-furred mouse.
 The Natal multimammate rat is the natural host of the Lassa fever virus.
+Adult body length averages 60-170 mm (2.36-6.69 in) long.
+Average adults body weight is 42.5 g (1.5 oz).

 Range

 It is found in Africa south of the Sahara.
 Six different genetic groups can be distinguished in different regions: one in western Africa, one in central Africa, one in southern Africa and three in eastern Africa.

 Habitat

-Its natural habitats are subtropical or tropical dry forest, subtropical or tropical moist lowland forest, dry savanna, moist savanna, subtropical or tropical dry shrubland, subtropical or tropical moist shrubland, arable land, pastureland, rural gardens, urban areas, irrigated land, and seasonally flooded agricultural land.
+Its natural habitats include subtropical or tropical dry forest, subtropical or tropical moist lowland forest, dry savanna, moist savanna, subtropical or tropical dry shrubland, subtropical or tropical moist shrubland, arable land, pastureland, rural gardens, urban areas, irrigated land, and seasonally flooded agricultural land.

-These rats associate closely with humans, and are commonly found in and around African villages.
+These rats are closely associated with humans, and are commonly found in and around African villages.

 Interactions with humans

 The species has been used as a laboratory animal since 1939.
-It has great value for researchers who focused on stomach cancer and spontaneous tumors.
-It is also the most important reservoir of Lassa fever virus.
+It has great value for researchers studying stomach cancer and spontaneous tumors.
+It is also the most important reservoir of the Lassa fever virus.
+It is also bred domestically as food for various pet snake species such as ball pythons and boa constrictors.
+Additionally, it is occasionally kept as a pet.